leewinder/ng2-dynamic-dialog/README.md

 }
 ```

-To extract the dialog to show, the examples simply added the component tag to the HTML, and use `@ViewChild` to keep a local copy of the component, though this is not required and can be done however you prefer.
+To identify the dialog to show, the example simply added the component tag to the HTML, and uses `@ViewChild` to keep a local copy of the component.
+This is not required and can be done however you prefer.

 ```HTML
 <!-- default-with-html-dialog.component.html -->